amkrajewski/MPDD-X/.github/ISSUE_TEMPLATE/add-model.md

 ---
-name: Add Model
+name: ML Model Addition to the MPDD Ecosystem
-about: Template for requesting to add a new model.
+about: Template for requesting to add a new model into the MPDD ecosystem.
 title: "[ENH]"
 labels: enhancement
 assignees: ''